mitchwagner/ultragraph/README.md

 an algorithm and data structure suite for graphs that adheres closely to the mathematical treatment of these objects.

+## Structure

+This project is broken up into two components: algorithms and data structures.
+Put briefly, it takes the conventional view of data structures a static collections of data associated with a common set of operations.
+However, the scope of that set of operations is severely circumscribed here.
+For example, in the case of a standard, undirected graph, we specify a graph *G*=(*V*, *E*), where *V* is a set of nodes, and *E* is a set of edges, each edge e=(u, v) consisting of a pair of nodes in *V*.
+This leaves us very little interface, if any, to implement.

+There exist, of course, numerous representations of a graph, with various time/space tradeoffs.
+Conversion between these, and the implementation of the most basic functions, are provided in the data structures folder.
+Yet, our goal really should be to move away from the consideration of such low-level details as representation in the first place.
+These are implementation concerns, and best abstracted away as much as possible.
+The *end-user* should be thinking of graphs in terms of mathematical definition like the one given above, not in terms of its representation in memory.

+In contrast, the bulk of this project will be implemented under the 'algorithms'.
+This is where one will find all of the interesting functions defined over graphs.

 ## FAQ

 ### Why don't I just use NetworkX?